-GRADUATION:
+Graduation:

-Application for Degree: Seniors are required to file an application for degree, indicating the expected date of graduation.
+Application for Degree: Seniors and MSW candidates are required to file an application for degree, indicating the expected date of graduation.
 The deadline for completed applications is published in the University Calendar.

-General Requirements: Candidates for the bachelor's degree must complete at least 122 credit hours; earn a minimum overall Grade Point Average of 2.00; earn a minimum grade of C in any course that counts toward the major; satisfy all requirements of the curriculum in the Liberal Studies; the Senior Investigative Paper; and, for all students reentering the University before the Fall Semester 2012, attend the required number of Lyceum events.
+General Requirements: Candidates for the bachelor's degree must complete at least 122 credit hours; earn a minimum overall Grade Point Average of 2.00; earn a minimum grade of C in any course that counts toward the major; satisfy all requirements of the curriculum in the Liberal Studies; the Senior Investigative Paper.
+Candidates for a Master in Social Work should refer to the MSW requirement section of this catalog.

 Catalog Requirement: Graduation will be governed by the catalog under which students first enrolled in the institution and if they graduate within a period of five years.
 Otherwise, the current requirements must be met.
-This regulation will be subject to such additional conditions that may be established by decisions of the Educational Policies Committee and approved by the faculty and University administration.
+This regulation will be subject to such additional conditions that may be established by the decisions of the Educational Policies Committee and approved by the faculty and University administration.

 Residence Requirements: The minimum residence requirement for the bachelor's degree is that the last thirty-two hours of the total hours required to graduate from any academic programs at Johnson C. Smith University.

 Student Responsibility: Each student is responsible for being familiar with the University Catalog; maintaining a satisfactory Grade Point Average; properly completing the academic program; and satisfying all other requirements for graduation.
 Advisors will counsel students, but the final responsibility for meeting graduation requirements remains that of the student.